ChiyuCC/sequence-breaking-ff6/README.md

     -   Take note that although you can't see him in the menu, Locke will be forced into your party as well
     -   Depending on what party slots are occupied, he will be able to participate in battles though
     -   Because we need room for Gau (and Setzer later on), there's no room for any other party members
--   We're going to do yet another (slightly long) Airship Glitch
+-   We're going to do yet another (slightly elaborate) Airship Glitch
 -   Go back to the world map and **save** once more
     -   Be sure to not save again, until explicitly told to!
 -   To be able to pull of the Airship Glitch, we'll need access to Setzer and the Falcon